SOBI-THE-GOD/malltina-difference-calculator/README.md

 ---

-This project demonstrates proficiency in React, modern JavaScript, API integration (with
+This project demonstrates proficiency in React, modern JavaScript, API integration (with workarounds for constraints like CORS), state management, component-based architecture, and styling with Tailwind CSS.